 Do One Thing (DOT) - A DOT is a pledge to Do One Thing to help the environment - and cool the climate.

-Some of these ideas may be easy to implement while other are harder, go over the list and select the ones that make sense for you now, keep the others in mind for the future.
+Some of these ideas may be easy to implement while others are harder.
+Select the ones that make sense for you now, and keep the others in mind for the future.

 1. Reusable Bags - Take reusable bags to the store instead of using paper or plastic.
-Take them with you to every store, not just grocery.
+Take them with you to every store, not just for groceries.

 3. Thermostat - Turn your thermostat down in the winter one degree, and up in the summer one degree can drastically cut your energy consumption.

-7. Use eco-friendly cleaning products - chemicals are harmful to the environment, keep your home less toxic, safe and naturally clean.
+7. Use eco-friendly cleaning products - Many cleaning hemicals are harmful to the environment, so keep your home less toxic, safe and naturally clean by using natural cleaners.

 9. Energy Efficient Car - Next time you purchase a car, make sure you take mileage into account.

 10. Carpool, bike or walk - Know how much you drive your cars (record quarterly and yearly) and make an effort to reduce your travel.